kubectl port-forward: Kubernetes Port Forwarding Guide

 kubectl -n [namespace] get svc

-The list provides the names of the services in that namespace.
-Find the service you want to forward and make a note of its name and the service port number.
+Then, find the service you want to forward and note its name and the port number.

 Listing the services running in the default namespace of the cluster.

-Use the following command to access an NGINX deployment within your cluster.
-For example, if the name of the service is test-nginx-svc, and the port number is 80, use the following command to expose NGINX on the local port 8080.
+Use the following command to access the resource in the cluster.
+For example, if the name of the service is nginx-service, and the port number is 80, expose Nginx on the local port 8080 by typing:

 The Kubernetes API now listens to port 8080 and forwards data to the service port 80.